yuvaldori/gigaspaces-wiki-jekyll/early_access/index.markdown

 weight:
 ---

-{%comment%}
-{%summary%}Here you will find milestone releases for XAP 10.1{%endsummary%}
+{%summary%}Here you will find milestone releases for XAP 10.2{%endsummary%}
-{%endcomment%}

 At this point in time there is no early access version available.
-The latest release 10.1 can be found [here](/index.html).

 {%comment%}